afyber/cursed-game/README.md

 Requires: `cmake` and a build system of your choice

-1. To setup vcpkg run `./vcpkg/bootstrap-vcpkg.sh`, and then to install the dependencies run `./vcpkg/vcpkg install`.
+1. To setup vcpkg run `./vcpkg/bootstrap-vcpkg.sh`
 2. Create a new folder with `mkdir build`, then run `cmake ..` in the `build/` directory to generate the build configuration.
 3. Build the project using the build system of your choice (e.g. run `make`), which will compile the executable `cursed-game`.
-4. (Optional) Run the install configuration, you will want to specify where these files go with the DESTDIR variable (e.g. `make DESTDIR=/games/cursed install` will install to `/usr/local/games/cursed`)
+4. (Optional) Run the install configuration, you will want to specify where these files go with the DESTDIR variable (e.g. `make DESTDIR=install/ install` will install to `build/install/usr/local/`)